mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 ### Create Conversational Language Understanding

-- Lets move to the home page of the Language studio and open Orchestration workflow project to orchestrate both CLU & Q&A resources we craeted in above steps
+- Lets move to the home page of the Language studio and open Orchestration workflow project to orchestrate both CLU & Q&A resources we created in above steps

   <img width="956" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/a4edfdf0-cc5b-42b7-8a31-99c9f39d8a0e">